 Usually, during start-up and shut down, most of the air conditioners make low-level noise.
 In case of loud, sudden, or unusual noises, they indicate issues with your cooling systems.
 Loose parts are indicated by the buzzing and rattling noises, while something more serious is indicated by whistling or grinding noises.

-If you have a sense of smelling unpleasant odours and doubt that they are coming from your HVAC system, you’ll want to contact HVAC companies in Denver before it becomes mephitic.
+If you have a sense of smelling unpleasant odors and doubt that they are coming from your HVAC system, you’ll want to contact HVAC companies in Denver before it becomes mephitic.

 Due to a clogged air filter, a broken motor, or something even more serious leads to uneven airflow.
 It is a common sign that your air conditioner is not working efficiently.